 - Gain familiarity with the use of statistics in political science and the software used for analysis.

 - Develop writing and analytical skills for research on politics.

 Students should leave this course with a better understanding of the analytical and ethical implications of using different methodologies to study questions in political science.
 Syllabus

-Link to instructional videos on research methods here.
+Instructional videos on research methods are available here.